owncloud-archive/documentation/developer_manual/general/security.rst

   <?php
   OCP\JSON::callCheck();

-If you are using the application Framework, every controller method is automatically checked for CSRF unless you explicitly exclude it by setting the @NoCSRFRequired annotation before the controller method, see :doc:`../app/controllers`
+If you are using the application Framework, every controller method is automatically checked for CSRF unless you explicitly exclude it by setting the ``@NoCSRFRequired`` annotation before the controller method, see :doc:`../app/fundamentals/controllers`

 Cross site scripting
 ~~~~~~~~~~~~~~~~~~~~